MicrosoftDocs/biztalk-docs/his/core/network-integration-security-guides2.md

 manager: "anneta"
 ---
 # Network Integration Security Guides
-The network integration features of Microsoft [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] fall into several areas.
+The network integration features of Microsoft Host Integration Server fall into several areas.
 Each area has a Security guide.

  This section contains: